VoltDB/voltdb/README.thirdparty.txt

  */

 ================================================================================
-Apache License Version 2.0, January 2004 http://www.apache.org/licenses/
+Apache License Version 2.0, January 2004 http://www.apache.org/licenses/
 TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION
 1. Definitions.
 "License" shall mean the terms and conditions for use, reproduction, and distribution as defined by Sections 1 through 9 of this document.